jonsolove/alfred-notion-create-task/README.md

 # Alfred <> Notion - Create Page

-This Alfred workflow creates a page in Notion.
-I'm using it for creating tasks under my Task List, so the properties reflect that usage.
+This Alfred workflow creates a task in your Notion Task List.

 ## Usage